elvenstar/statamic-typesense/README.md

 Typesense is a *relatively new* search engine and the driver code may change as new features are developed.
 This is still very much a beta or preview until the next typesense release when some of the quirks will be fixed.

+***Disclaimer: It's a dev release.
+I would not recommend using this in production until more testing has been done and some core bugs have been resolved.***

 ### Installation

 ```bash